logzio/logz-docs/_source/logzio_collections/_log-sources/stackdriver.md

 For an example of adding this field go to [input example file](https://github.com/logzio/logzio-pubsub/blob/master/pubsub-input-example.yml).
 2. On step 5 - running the docker, for every credentials file you've created add this line:
 '-v /etc/logzio-pubsub/<credentials-file-name>.json:/logzio-pubsub/<credentials-file-name>.json \'
-and replace '<credentials-file-name>' with your credentials file's name.
+and replace `credentials-file-name` with your credentials file's name.
 </div>

 </div>